 In 1976 Nigeria's first universal primary education policy for national development was initiated, which makes grades one through six free but not compulsory (Lincove, 2009).
-Nigeria witness initial success in expanding primary enrolment, economic but due to crisis implementation of a structural adjustment program in the 1990s, which included devolution of education financing from the federal level to local communities affected school enrolment (Moja, 2000).
-Thus, revised UPE policies were reinstated in 1999 and 2004, calling for the elimination policies of fees. but these remain underfunded (Lincove, 2009).
-Thus,

-Nigeria maintains a formal policy of free primary education for all, but education is funded at less than 1% of GDP, but still the enrolment is low (World Bank, 2006).
+Nigeria witness initial success in expanding primary enrolment, due economic crisis but to implementation of a structural adjustment program in the 1990s, which included devolution of education financing from the federal level to local communities affected school enrolment (Moja, 2000).
+Thus, revised UPE policies were reinstated in 1999 and 2004, calling for the elimination fees, but these policies remain underfunded (Lincove, 2009).
+Thus, Nigeria maintains a formal policy of free primary education for all, but education is funded at less than 1% of GDP, but still the enrolment is low (World Bank, 2006).

 Moreover, more than 100 million children of primary school age are not in school around the world and the majority of them are in poorest countries of Africa and Asia (World Bank, 2004).
-Arguably, the task of achieving Education for all seems to be a task.
-A range of difficult policy interventions to increase school participation have been initiated, for example, increasing the availability of schools; providing demand-side, subsidies such as cash transfers that are conditioned on school participation; or promoting school quality as a way of increasing the value of schooling and therefore its perceived benefits (World Bank, 2004). organizations Thus. many governments in sub-Saharan Africa have made marked efforts to increase school enrolment (Lincove, 2009).
-Notwithstanding, many children are still roaming about the street.
+Arguably, the task of achieving Education for all seems to be a difficult task.
+A range of policy interventions increase school to participation have been initiated, for example, increasing the availability of schools; providing demand-side, subsidies such as cash transfers that are conditioned on school participation; or promoting school quality as a way of increasing the value of schooling and therefore its perceived benefits (World Bank, 2004).
+Thus. many organizations governments in sub-Saharan Africa have made marked efforts to increase school enrolment 2009).
+(Lincove, Notwithstanding, many children are still roaming about the street.
 Thus, many researchers have shown some of the factors that predict or inhibit school enrolment (Wolf, et al., 2016; Lincove, 2009; Usman, 2008; Connelly & Zheng, 2003).